Kay Ivey: Criminal justice

 In April 2017, Ivey signed a bill into law that bars judges from overruling a jury's recommendation on the death penalty in sentencing in capital murder cases.
 Previously Alabama had been the only state with a "judicial override" that allowed a judge to sentence a defendant to death when a jury had recommended a sentence of life without parole.
 Before the bill passed, Alabama's capital sentencing scheme was viewed as likely to be struck down as unconstitutional by the U.S. Supreme Court.

 In May 2017, Ivey signed a bill to speed up death penalty appeals and hasten executions in Alabama.

+In February 2026, Ivey signed a bill that makes certain sexual crimes against children under 12 capital offenses.

+On March 10, 2026, Ivey commuted Charles "Sonny" Burton's death sentence, reducing his sentence to life in prison without possibility of parole.
+Burton is the second death-row prisoner Ivey has granted clemency.

 Economic policy

-On April 6, 2018, Ivey signed a bill was sponsored by Ken Johnson to exempt economic development professionals from registering as lobbyists under the Alabama ethics law.
-The governor said the legislation would allow the state "to remain on a level playing field with other states, as we compete for job creating capital investments" and Alabama's ability to attract highly sought-after economic development projects would allow the state to continue experiencing "record-low unemployment".
+On April 6, 2018, Ivey signed a bill sponsored by Ken Johnson to exempt economic development professionals from registering as lobbyists under the Alabama ethics law.
+She said the legislation would allow the state "to remain on a level playing field with other states, as we compete for job creating capital investments" and Alabama's ability to attract highly sought-after economic development projects would allow the state to continue experiencing "record-low unemployment".
 On April 9, 2018, Ivey signed a bill extending the reach of the Simplified Sellers Use Tax to capture purchases from third-party vendors selling products through Amazon and other online marketplaces.
 In a press release, Ivey said the legislation would "help bring about a competitive balance between brick-and-mortar retailers in Alabama and third-party online sellers, while streamlining the collection of use taxes that are currently due on online transactions."

 In a June 2018 letter to United States Secretary of Commerce Wilbur Ross, Ivey wrote that she opposed "any efforts that may harm those companies that employ thousands of Alabamians and contribute billions to our economy" and advocated for Ross to "not recommend to President Trump the levying of trade tariffs on automobiles and automotive parts."
 In August 2018, Ivey named Kelly Butler as Alabama acting finance director, saying that Butler would serve until the completion of a search for a permanent director and would "do an excellent job leading the Alabama Department of Finance during this interim period."